Kingsport cleanup event removes 1.4 tons of trash

-The Kingsport Neighborhood Commission recently held a cleanup event in the Chadwick neighborhood, which resulted in the removal of 1.4 tons of trash and more than 400 pounds of garbage.
+KINGSPORT — The Kingsport Neighborhood Commission last month held a cleanup event in the Chadwick neighborhood, which resulted in the removal of 1.4 tons of trash and more than 400 pounds of garbage.

 The cleanup took place on April 28 with eight volunteers working 90 minutes picking up trash and garbage in the streets and yards around the apartments of Chadwick Drive.